cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

  - Could all font sizes be controlled by slider or setting?
 I like the control in the editor but maybe everywhere would be more useful?
 And persist in Settings?

 ## Notes

+6/8/2021

+With the async changes I have been able to reprocess PointlessWaymarks html without issues a number of times without exceptions.
+I have some apparent pauses and perf questions still...

+Dark Mode - did the initial work on a simple dark mode for the site - while not particularly about dark mode the two sites that I was particularly drawn to on this dive into CSS were https://uglyduck.ca/ and https://www.smashingmagazine.com/2020/07/css-techniques-legibility/.

+Bug Fix: In the T4 templates I missed some of the change to Task returns and had to go back and fix that - there is decent T4 template support from Rider but this again shows a weakness of this tech imho.

+Bug Fix: I switched Tags and didn't realize that I missed in one of the T4 templates pulling the tag name rather than the tag data structure.

 6/7/2021